Partners

 S.T.Art-Test

-An Italian company specialised in scientific diagnostic services for art and cultural heritage objects.
-S.T.Art-Test brings operational expertise in applying spectroscopic and imaging instruments in real conservation contexts, contributing practitioner knowledge to the UNVEIL training programme and broadening DCs' intersectoral experience.
+Italian company specialising in scientific diagnostic services for art and cultural heritage objects.
+Broadens DCs' intersectoral experience by providing operational expertise in applying spectroscopic and imaging instruments in real conservation and authentication contexts outside of academia.

 🇮🇹